SimonEnsemble/PorousMaterials.jl/README.md

 :hammer: Run grand-canonical Monte Carlo simulations of gas adsorption in a porous crystal

 Designed for high-throughput computations to minimize input files and querying results from output files.
 User-friendly.
+Instructive error messages thrown when they should be.
 Well-documented (eventually).
 Easy to install (eventually).

 *In development, please contribute, post issues :bug:, and improve!*